yuyttenhove/meshless_voro/README.md

   This can increase performance significantly for highly degenerate seed configurations where lots of arbitrary precision arithmetic is needed.

-  *Disclaimer:* this changes the license to the more restrictive LGPL-3.0+ license..
+  *Disclaimer:* this changes the license to the more restrictive LGPL-3.0+ license.

 - `hdf5` – Allow saving Voronoi grids to HDF5 format.